|

 to the kind of rigorous analysis used for the stress in a wing spar.
 Nevertheless, this is some

-The Focused Factory is not a "Magic Bullet".
+of the best quantitative evidence we have. | The Focused Factory is not a "Magic Bullet".
 It is, rather, one piece

 of a Lean Manufacturing Strategy, appropriate for many firms, when combined with other

+complementary elements of Lean.
 Then, there is the question of implementation.
 No strategy is effective if the implementation

+is ineffective.
 Nor can Focused Factories or Manufacturing Strategy compensate for unsound corporate or

+marketing strategies.
 For example, some years ago we worked with a computer firm that dominated an important market

 niche.
 They developed and executed a highly successful Lean Manufacturing Strategy.